AdamSobieski/Narratology/Content/CSVAI.md

 ## Loading Data into General-purpose Model Context Protocol Servers

-Another approach for exploration is that dynamic MCP servers could search for, retrieve, and load CSV data having CSVAI metadata.
+Another approach for exploration is that dynamic MCP servers could search for, retrieve, and load CSV data having CSVW and CSVAI metadata.

 ## Use Cases of Interest